If you feel like you are swimming against the tide when it comes to weight loss, you ARE.

 Hormonal disturbance – Insulin resistance is such a common problem now – 2/3 of Americans are either diabetic or pre-diabetic.
 Insulin resistance is a condition where your body’s tissue stops responding to the hormone insulin.
 In order to get the same effect and maintain a stable blood sugar, the body has to secrete more insulin.
 A high circulating insulin level will push up your body weight set point.
 Other hormonal factors may be at play too e.g. estrogen (think about BPA and many endocrine disruptors like pthalates that interlace beauty and body care products, cleaning products.
 Let’s not forget about the biggest hormone disruptor in our modern, fast paced lives – STRESS!
 Stress increases cortisol (a hormone) which then raises the body weight set point (think about the drug cortisone, the commonest side effect of taking cortisone is weight gain)

 Inflammation – This is a huge topic and one which I can write a whole book on.
 However, to make it simple, inflammation produces chemicals in our body which can affect how well the hormones and nerves work, and therefore have an effect on our weight.
 Inflammation is can be caused by our food and our environment.
-Sugar, trans-fats, too much omega 6, processed foods, environmental toxins, plus… STRESS – all lead to inflammation in the body which then leads to insulin resistance (and the metabolic syndrome).
+Environmental toxins, stress, sugar, trans-fats, too much omega 6, processed foods – all lead to inflammation in the body which then leads to insulin resistance (and metabolic syndrome).

 Each of the three factors above also interact with each other e.g. an unhealthy gut microbiome can lead to increased inflammation, and inflammation can lead to insulin resistance.